Vet Assistant Classes Provide a Strong Foundation

-The first stages of the curriculum give you a strong understanding of veterinary medicine and the responsibilities you’ll have working in an animal health career as a veterinary assistant.
-Once your foundation has been established, you’ll be given the opportunity to work in an actual animal hospital setting.
+The first stages of the curriculum give you a good overview of veterinary medicine and the responsibilities you’ll have, such as preparing exam rooms, laboratory procedures, and animal restraint.
+Once you’re done with the online part of the program, you’ll be given the opportunity to work in an actual animal hospital setting.
 You’ll work closely with veterinary personnel to gain real-life experience as you move closer to launching your new animal career.

 Our vet assistant school follows the vet assistant requirements set forth and approved by the National Association of Veterinary Technicians in America (NAVTA) in cooperation with AVTE (Association of Veterinary Technician Educators) & CVTEA (Committee on Veterinary Technician Education and Activities).1